-For that, we’ve moved from Genesis Chapter One (which introduces both the CREATOR and IDOLATRY) to Genesis Chapter Two, where the Story of Eden introduces the PRIMORIDAL SIN.
+For that, we’ve moved from Genesis Chapter One (which introduces both the CREATOR and IDOLATRY) to Genesis Chapter Two, where the Story of Eden introduces the PRIMORDIAL SIN.

 To Most people, the PRIMORDIAL SIN is – SEX, of course, Has not Eve been enticed by the cunning Serpent?

-But tradition says that “The Woman” (she wasn’t yet called Eve) was MARRIED to Adam in Eden. f she cohabited with the Serpent, her sin was, rather, ADULTERY.
+But tradition says that “The Woman” (she wasn’t yet called Eve) was MARRIED to Adam in Eden.
+If she cohabited with the Serpent, her sin was, rather, ADULTERY.

 Moreover, the PRIMORDIAL SIN in Eden is the prototype of all sins.
-The CREATOR wishes to teach Adam all forms of sin, in case he would be driven out to live on Earth.
+The CREATOR wishes to teach Adam all levels of sin, in case Adam would be driven out to live on Earth.
 In today’s class we’ll follow the text to see how was it I done,

-Last class we followed the text and learned When and Where was Eden FORMED.
-It was FORMED on a Day that had no grass, shrub, or tree on Earth, not even rain.
+Last class we followed the text and learned When and Where was Eden FORMED- on a Day that had no grass, shrub, or tree on Earth, not even rain.
 There could be only one such a Day- the THIRD Day, before ELKM seeded Life on Earth.
 Hence Eden was a virtual Garden, ‘FORMED’ rather than CREATED or MADE.
-We would have said that Eden was on the Blue Print of the World, or on the computer screen.
+We would have said that Eden was on the Blue Print of the World, or on the computer screen of the Architect.
 Hence both Adam and his Wife were also FORMED there for a trial.

-If they won it, they would have stayed in Eden forever under the protecting Tree of Life.
-In that case they would have been spared the Angel of Death on Earth.
-They would have been allowed to enter the next Day, the Eternal Sabbath, without ever living on Earth.
-On the other hand, if they failed the trial of Eden, they would lose the Tree of Life and be driven out to live on real Earth.
+Had they won their trial, they would have stayed in Eden forever, protected from death by the Tree of Life.
+In that case they would have spared encountering the Angel of Death on Earth.
+They would have been allowed to go on and enter the Eternal Sabbath straight from Eden, without ever living on real Earth.
+On the other hand, once they have failed their trial, they would be driven out to be exposed to Evil and Death on Earth.

 2: Forming Adam in Eden